Updated: 17th February 2021

 To explain further:

 Drones come from unfertilized eggs (they are 'haploid'), meaning that no male (drone) was needed in order for the queen to produce more males - in other words, they are formed without a male 'parent'.
-(In fact, at various times, female worker bees can and do also create drones, despite the fact that they do not mate with males - they are referred to as 'Drone Laying Workers').

 In order for a queen to produce new queens, eggs must be fertilized, for which drone bees are necessary.
 This means that the queen (the "mother" of the drone), has a "father" - obviously a drone.
-This means that any drones produced by the queen, actually have a "grandfather" (i.e. the "father" of the queen) - more specifically, a "maternal grandfather" (the father of the queen).
+This also means that any drones produced by the queen, actually do have a "grandfather" (i.e. the "father" of the queen) - more specifically, a "maternal grandfather" (the father of the queen).

 Put yet another way and more succinctly:

-the offspring of eggs that have not been fertilized by a male, and they are therefore, fatherless.
+The queen who laid the drone eggs, is the offspring of an egg fertilized by a drone (male).
+Drones themselves, however, are the offspring of eggs that have not been fertilized by a male, and they are therefore, fatherless.

 This scenario, whereby offspring are reared from unfertilized eggs, is referred to by biologists as ‘parthenogenesis’.

-These clouds of drones can measure between 30 and 200m in diameter, and be located 10–40 m above ground (6).
+These clouds of drones can measure between 30 and 200m in diameter, and be located 10–40 m above ground6.

-virgin queen will also leave her hive for her nuptial flight, and join the drone congregation (7).
+About one hour after the peak of departure of drones from the hives, a virgin queen will also leave her hive for her nuptial flight, and join the drone congregation(7)

-Drones follow the virgin queen in a comet-like swarm each competing to approach and mate with the queen (8).
+As soon as a virgin queen enters the congregation of drones, groups of drones are attracted to her, first by olfactory cues (pheromones), and at shorter range by visual cues.
+Drones follow the virgin queen in a comet-like swarm each competing to approach and mate with the queen (8)

 Usually, a queen mates within 15–30 minutes, and with just 10–20 of the thousands of drones, and each drone that mates with the queen will die after mating (9).
-This happens because the drone’s reproductive organs are torn away from its body, whilst the queen flies off, with the drones genitalia attached to her.
+This happens because the drone’s reproductive organs are torn away from its body, whilst the queen flies off, with the drone's genitalia attached to her.

-Drones may live for just a few short weeks with drones that mate with queens having shorter lives since they die after mating.
-However, it is also possible they may live up to 90 days(3).
+Drones may live for just a few short weeks.
+Drones that mate with a queen die after mating.
+The average lifespan of drones is considered to be 30 days(10) although they may live for upto 55(11) days.

 They are expelled from their colonies by the end of summer, but in any case, by the end of autumn, there will be few or no drone bees around.
+Learn more about the honey bee life cycle.

 Unlike workers, the drone cannot sting.

-(2) Stabentheiner A, Kovac H, Brodschneider R (2010) Honeybee Colony Thermoregulation – Regulatory Mechanisms and Contribution of Individuals in Dependence on Age, Location and Thermal Stress.
+1. Stabentheiner A, Kovac H, Brodschneider R (2010) Honeybee Colony Thermoregulation – Regulatory Mechanisms and Contribution of Individuals in Dependence on Age, Location and Thermal Stress.
 PLoS ONE5(1): e8967. https://doi.org/10.1371/journal.pone.0008967

-(3) Fukuda H, Ohtani T. Survival and lifespan of drone honeybees.
+3. Fukuda H, Ohtani T. Survival and lifespan of drone honeybees.
 Res.
 Popul.
 Ecol.
 1977;19:51–68.

-(4) Kovac H, Stabentheiner A, Brodschneider R. Contribution of honeybee drones of different age to colonial thermoregulation.
+4. Kovac H, Stabentheiner A, Brodschneider R. Contribution of honeybee drones of different age to colonial thermoregulation.
 Apidologie.
 2009;40(1):82-95. doi:10.1051/apido/2008069.

-(5) See:
+5. See:

 Free JB.
 Pheromones of social bees.
 London: Chapman and Hall; 1987